adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 #### 26.Get-ADUsers-LastWhenCreated
 - Get the AD users created in the last 30 days and sorted by creation date.
 We can filter by name with findstr for a more specific result.
 - Get the all AD users sorted by creation date of a specific OU.

+#### 27.Get-MicrosoftUpdatesInstalled
+- With this script get a list of all Microsoft Updates.
+Shows all Microsoft Updates, not just Windows Updates like Get-HotFix